diogomcsousa/AMLS_assignment20_21/README.md

 ### How to run the code
-Run the main.py file to execute all four tasks, on root directory
+Run the main.py file to execute all four tasks, on root directory If any changes are made to names for folders inside Datasets/, please change it accordingly in main.py with new dirs
 ```
 $ python3 main.py
 ```